 Special Educational Needs and Disabilities

-Our SEND Governor is Mrs L Gibson (Chair of Governors).
+Our acting SEND Governor is Cheryl Todd.
 She comes into school every term to be updated on the school’s SEND provision.

 We will endeavour to improve provision for disabled pupils and staff by developing the physical environment of the school, within the limits of the resources available.
 Where necessary, we will try to improve the following; access to the school, by providing disabled parking, ramps, handrails, movement around the building, e.g. by adaptations, such as improved colour schemes, for people with impaired sight, accommodation within the building, by providing toilets for disabled pupils, information and communication technology, by selecting appropriate hardware and software signage, by putting it in clear print.

-The school and our governor’s work with a wide range of external agencies such as Speech and Language, CAMHs and Occupational Therapy to ensure the children get the support they require and we provide additional adult support and resources when needed.
+The school and our governor’s work with a wide range of external agencies such as Speech and Language, Educational Psychology Service, CAMHs and Occupational Therapy to ensure the children get the support they require and we provide additional adult support and resources when needed.

 Intervention work is provided to overcome barriers and to bridge gaps in learning.
-This may be working one to one or in small groups with Teaching Assistants or on a one to one basis with an adult Learning Mentor.
+This may be working in small groups with Teaching Assistants or on a one to one basis with outside agencies.

 Members of staff are trained to support children with a wide range of learning, medical, behavioural and emotional needs.